kylagelev/web-scraping-challenge/README.md

 ### This repository contains a jupyter notebook, an index.html file (in templates) and a corresponding style_sheet (in static), an app (app.py), and a python file (scrape_mars.py with the scraping function).

-#### Information on how to scrape data from the web, connect to mongodb, and add to the html file are what follows.
+#### Information on how to scrape data from the web, connect to MongoDB, and add to the html file are what follows.

 Initially, web scraping was completed using a jupyter notebook.
 Within the folder, "Mission_to_Mars," contains the aformentioned jupyter-notebook, and an output folder of the initial html table(s) completed on the "Mars Facts!"

-Using the jupyter notebook as a guide, using visual studio, a python file was created with a similar means of scraping for data from a series of sites.
+Using the Jupyter notebook as a guide, using Visual Studio, a python file was created with a similar means of scraping for data from a series of sites.
 These include:
 * [NASA News Site](https://mars.nasa.gov/news/?page=0&per_page=40&order=publish_date+desc%2Ccreated_at+desc&search=&category=19%2C165%2C184%2C204&blank_scope=Latest)
   * Scraped to find the latest news article and corresponding paragraph.
 * [JPL Featured Image](https://data-class-jpl-space.s3.amazonaws.com/JPL_Space/index.html)